.

 • Copayments or coinsurance —You pay these amounts for your prescriptions after the deductible.
 You pay your share and your plan pays its share for covered drugs.

-• Coverage gap—Most Medicare drug plans have a coverage gap.
-This means that after you and your plan have spent a certain amount of money for covered drugs, you have to pay all costs for your drugs while you are in the coverage gap.
-You must also continue to pay your plan’s monthly premium while you are in the coverage gap.
-Each state offers at least one plan with some type of coverage during the gap.
+• Coverage gap—Most Medicare drug plans have a coverage gap (Donut Hole).
+Even if your plan does not offer supplemental gap coverage, you receive the Donut Hole discount You must also continue to pay your plan’s monthly premium while you are in the coverage gap.
 However, it’s important to note the following:

 • Plans with gap coverage may charge a higher monthly premium.